UniData provides two kind of data access:

 - International communication knowledge and behaviour: international phone calls (landline, mobile, VoIP), international SMS and use of instant messaging services within the EU, awareness and use of special tariffs for international calls, flat rates included in the subscription, international emergency phone numbers

 - Demography: political position, household composition, employment, internet use, current financial status, life satisfaction, frequency of political discussions, European Union’s perception

 Data are available for free (registration required).
 After logging in, please click on the green button in the box at the right.

 Nations: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Northern Ireland, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden

 Universe: Residents in the respective country aged 15 and over

 Sample Procedure: About 1,000 individuals for each country.
 Multi-stage stratified random sample

 Weight: Weight used.
 Please read the documentation for any details

 Collection Mode: face to face interview, Computer-Assisted Personal Interviewing (CAPI)

-Collection Size: UniData supplies: 1 dataset in SPSS format; 1 dataset in Stata format; 2 questionnaires in PDF format (ita, eng); 1 methodological notes file in PDF format (eng).
-(5 file)
+Collection Size: UniData supplies: 1 dataset in SPSS format; 1 dataset in Stata format; 1 syntax file concerning missing value in SPSS format; 2 questionnaires in PDF format (ita, eng); 1 methodological notes and codebook file in PDF format (eng) (6 file)